What's the Difference Between Therapy and Personal Growth?

 A recent mental health study reveals that a blend of medical (counselling) and educational (coaching) approaches is preferred by and works well for some individuals, but not for everybody.

 In the 70's the medical community spawned biofeedback, proof of self-regulation.
 The physiological evidence served as a no-brainer metaphor for simultaneous and interdependent processes: the rewiring of neuronal pathways affected by self-regulation.

-Epigenetics, the newest neuro-science which explores the brain's wiring adaptability and behaviour patterns, suggests that behaviour and synaptic rewiring are practically simultaneous cause-and-effect to each other.
-Behavioural psychology studies show that significant, positive peak experiences can change us at depth, at a gut level that transforms core values.
+Epigenetics, the newest neuro-science which explores the brain's wiring adaptability and behavior patterns, suggests that behavior and synaptic rewiring are practically simultaneous cause-and-effect to each other.
+Behavioral psychology studies show that significant, positive peak experiences can change us at depth, at a gut level that transforms core values.

 Hence, I urge others to create guilt-free "eustressors" positive life events, to offset the impact of negative stressors.
 Studies show that, biochemically-speaking, five positive emotional events are required to offset one negative emotional event, to balance one's amygdala chemistry.

 The amygdala is like your computer processor which instructs your frontal lobe hard drive and triggers the Hypothalumus-Pituitary-Adrenal axis.

 The martial arts teaches us that breathwork calms oneself, conserves and focuses energy.
 The superior warrior is not upset but instead calmly executing an intentional strategy which relies upon forcing the opponent to respond to well-executed tactics such as provoking and using the opponent's energy, ultimately forcing compliance.

 It's no small wonder that personal change processes involve deep relaxation processes such as biofeedback, guided meditation, breathwork, yoga, mindfulness and other holistic modalities.